 Linde Region Europe North (former AGA), founded some 115 years ago, is an old-timer in Swedish industrial history as well as a persistent pioneer.

 “We have been looking into the possibilities of additive manufacturing over the last couple of years,” says David Muren, Rebox team manager at Linde Region Europe North.
 “I’ve seen it as a great way of shortening the prototype route.”

 This interest coincided with Kanthal’s additive manufacturing development, and when Miles Cao, technical specialist in additive manufacturing and powder at Kanthal, mentioned the possibility of a cooperation, Muren was interested in focusing on one specific component as a joint project.

 “It’s a replacement for an existing burner nozzle to create a different flat flame,” Muren says.
 “That’s something we’ve been looking at using traditional manufacturing methods, but additive manufacturing is a quicker way to achieve it.
 We had actually already discussed the design work, so when Cao asked us to supply them with the first outline of the design, that’s what we did.”

-To produce the burner nozzle, AGA had earlier used traditional subtractive manufacturing methods, such as lathing and grinding.
+To produce the burner nozzle, Linde had earlier used traditional subtractive manufacturing methods, such as lathing and grinding.